jayakrishna1509/Book-Store-MERN-Stack/README.md

 # 📚 Book Store

-A full-stack Book Store application built as a college project using the MERN stack.
+A full-stack Book Store application built as a dynamic project using the MERN Stack.
-The application helps manage users, books, and authentication with email verification.
+The application helps manage users, books, and authentication with email verification with notifications.

 ---